python-control/python-control/doc/iosys.rst

 If a signal name appears in multiple outputs then that signal will be summed when it is interconnected.
 Similarly, if a signal name appears in multiple inputs then all systems using that signal name will receive the same input.
-The :func:`~control.interconnect` function will generate an error if a signal listed in `inplist` or `outlist` (corresponding to the inputs and outputs of the interconnected system) is not found, but inputs and outputs of individual systems that are not connected to other systems are left
+The :func:`interconnect` function will generate an error if a signal listed in `inplist` or `outlist` (corresponding to the inputs and outputs of the interconnected system) is not found, but inputs and outputs of individual systems that are not connected to other systems are left